yselvav/chefAI/README.md

 ChatClef is a client-side AI mod designed to be your Minecraft copilot/friend.
 If you can open a second client, ChatClef can take over that instance and act as a second AI-controlled player in multiplayer.

-To get the AI working you need to have [Player2 app](https://player2.game/) app, install Fabric API and this mod in Minecraft and start Minecraft.
+To get the AI working you need to have [Player2 app](https://player2.game/), install Fabric API and this mod in Minecraft and start Minecraft.
 Once installed, the AI will be able to:

 - Chat with you